Axios size limit bypass in fetch adapter 1.7.0-1.15.x

 Vulnerability Analysis

 CVE-2026-44488 is exploitable with network access, and does not require authorization privileges or user interaction.
 This vulnerability is considered to have a low attack complexity.
+An automatable proof of concept (POC) exploit exists.
 The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality and integrity, and a high impact on availability.

 Attack Vector: